 When treated early, tendinitis usually resolves quickly.
 For some people, it can recur and become a chronic or long-term problem.
-If repetitive movements or overuse led to your tendinitis, you should change those behaviors to reduce your risk of developing it again after it heals.
+If repetitive movements or overuse led to your tendinitis, changing those behaviors can reduce your risk of developing it again.

 You can cause additional injury, such as a tendon rupture, if the inflammation continues without treatment.
 Surgery is often necessary for a tendon rupture and for cases that don’t respond well to other treatments.

 Take these simple steps to lower your chances of developing tendinitis: